A church on every corner. The second highest murder rate in the Western Hemisphere. . . . A description of America? No, Jamaica.

 So why is the murder rate so high?
 Why all the drugs and violence?

-In country after country, our international ministry has heard the same sorts of testimonies about collapsing morals and rising evil.
+In country after country, our international outreach has heard the same sorts of testimonies about collapsing morals and rising evil.
 Terry discovered,

 Many Christians complain that nobody is listening to the gospel anymore, and they’re not having an impact.
 Terry heard several stories of wrecked faith on his trip.